-Attendance for Guild Events is limited to small groups.
-Participation fosters friendships.
+Attendance for Guild Events is limited to small groups, and participation fosters friendships.
 Each talk or walk is followed by hors d’oeuvres and chatting with your fellow patrons of history.
-Active membership in WHS (yearly dues up to date) is the only requirement for attendance.
-Monthly events are listed on the first of each month on the WHS website.
-Fees for attending events pay for the ongoing work at Friedberg’s Spach Rock House Archaeological Dig and the Christmas laurels which decorate Old Salem annually.
+Active membership in WHS (yearly dues up to date) is the only requirement for attendance, and monthly events are listed on the first of each month on the WHS website.
+Attendee fees pay for the ongoing work at Friedberg’s Spach Rock House Archaeological Dig and the Christmas laurels which decorate Old Salem annually.